Far Cry 3 Preview

-Some guessed Antarctic, some assumed sticking in the African savannah, some even thought it would go further into a fantastical future – but no, Far Cry 3 is going back to the island.
+Far Cry 3 has kept people on their toes so far.
+Some guessed it would be set in the Antarctic, some assumed sticking in the African savannah, some even thought it would go further into a fantastical future – but no, Far Cry 3 is going back to the island.

 That’s not to say it’s all corridors and cover shooting, and there will be more than enough opportunities to stalk your enemies from the bushes for 20 minutes before running out and stabbing them in the neck.
 Far Cry in a nutshell, really.

 There’s also the missions that deal more with psychology and matters of the head – missions that look to actually mess with the player in some way.

 Teaming up with rebels seems to be a potential plot point.

 One, for example, sees the player injected with a ‘cure’ to an ailment and then required to repay the favour by the clearly a-bit-wrong-in-the-head doctor by obtaining some fungus of questionable repute for him.
 Rather than all-out blasting it turns into a bit of a trip – in more than one sense of the word.

 Turns out your ‘cure’ has some interesting side effects, messing with vision and general perception of the area you’re navigating.
 Basically you have to pick some mushrooms (and not get killed) while high.
 That’s a bit more interesting than ‘DudeBro Shooter 9’, at least.